Georgia Mills Jessup

 Georgia Mills Jessup (March 19, 1926 – December 24, 2016) was an American painter, sculptor, ceramicist, muralist, and collage artist.

 Early life and education

-Jessup, a native of Washington, D.C., was of African-American, Native American, and European descent.
+Jessup, from of Washington, D.C., was of African-American, Native American, and European descent.
 Her father, Joseph Mills, identified as a Pamunkey descendant; her mother was Margaret Hall Mills, a hairdresser who had dreamed of a career in the theater.

+Gary Gray, former chief of the Pamunkey Indian Tribe states that their chief in the 1980s "handed out 'paper cards' to [Kiros] Auld's mother and grandmother" and, "We spent several years using exact criteria, and they didn't meet it.
+Kiros's family know they are not enrolled citizens of the tribe.'"

 The 13th of 18 children, she was one of 29 members of her family who followed an artistic profession.
 After an early display of artistic talent she was apprenticed to Herman L. Walker; two of her paintings were shown at the 1939 World's Fair, when she was just 13 years old.
 Jessup was a 1943 graduate of Dunbar High School.
 She received a Bachelor of Fine Arts degree from Howard University, where she studied with Loïs Mailou Jones, in 1959, following that with a Master of Fine Arts degree from the Catholic University of America in 1969.